Go can be used as an educational tool and deserves to be a part of the life of many schools.

 Initially you will need a Go introduction of some sort.
 This could take the form of getting in an expert Go teacher or a local Go player to show how it works.
 A session would consist of group lessons at the front using a demonstration board, as in the photograph at the top of this page, and sessions where the players pair off and play in pairs, as in the second photograph.
 This can all be fitted into 45 minutes, or preferably longer, or the introduction can be broken into several parts.
 Alternatively a half or full day introduction will allow a more relaxed atmosphere and allow investigation of some of the cultural aspects of Go.

-The BGA has a large number of volunteers willing to help with youth go by providing advice or teaching, including visiting schools: please contact (initially) the Youth Committee Chairman.
+The Association has a large number of volunteers willing to help with youth go by providing advice or teaching, including visiting schools: please contact (initially) the Youth Committee Chairman.
 We also have a Teaching Accreditation Service, so one of these people may be directly helpful to you.

 Alternatively you can get a Go evaluation pack and discover about Go for yourself, before passing it on to your class.
 There are several beginners Go books available, introductory leaflets, websites and other resources to help you along your way.